grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Benjamin: But... that's a second factory in a single Statement.
 Aren't we, like, overdoing it a little?

 Johnny: I understand why you feel that way.
 Still, this is a consequence of my design choice.
 We wouldn't need a factory if we went with a facade.
 In simple apps, I just use a facade and do away with this dilemma.
-I could also drop the use of collecting parameter patern and then I would only have a factory for commands, but that would mean I would not resolve the command-query separation principle violation and would need to push it further.
+I could also drop the use of collecting parameter patern and then I would only have a factory for commands, but that would mean I would not resolve the command-query separation principle violation and would need to push this violation further into other objects.
 And, if I used a facade without a collecting parameter, then I would not need any factory at all.
 To cheer you up, this is an entry point for a use case where we need to wrap some things in abstractions, so I don't expect this many factories in the rest of the code.
 I treat this part as a sort of anti-corruption layer which protects me from everything imposed by outside of my application logic which I don't want to deal with inside of my application logic.

 Benjamin: I will need to trust you on that.
 I hope it will make things easier later because for now... ugh...